nonoesp/GettingArchitectureDoneKit/README.md

 Just download *NOGrasshopperUtil.gh* and drag it onto Grasshopper.
 There are various clusters to simplify frequent tasks.

+## Nodes

+### LIST: Remove List Extremes

+Remove elements from the beginning and the end of a list with integers.

+### CRV: Line With Center, Direction, Length

+Create a line with its middle point as a parameter.

 ## License

 NOGrasshopperUtil is licensed under the MIT license. (http://opensource.org/licenses/MIT)